 - The Forms.
-Check the EOIR website to make sure that you have the most current versions of the EOIR-31 and EOIR-31A.
+While a new edition of the EOIR-31 and EOIR-31A is available on the EOIR website, we recommend using the earlier edition of these forms, dated January 2017.
+The earlier editions are also available on the EOIR website.
 Complete the forms electronically so they are typewritten.
 Be sure to carefully read the form instructions.
 The authorized officer of the requesting organization (such as the Executive Director or Immigration Program Director) who has been designated to act on behalf of the organization must sign the forms along with the proposed representative.
 Be sure to complete and sign the Proof of Service on part 12 of the EOIR-31 and part 7 of the EOIR-31A.
 Fill in the appropriate address for the USCIS District Director.
 Note that the copy of the application must be sent to the District Office, not the Field Office.
 If your organization is offering immigration services in more than one USCIS District, you must list each District Office address on the form and send a copy of the application to each one. - Cover Letter.
 A simple cover letter with a list of enclosures or table of contents is recommended.
 Refer to the samples in Section IX.
 If there are special circumstances, you should attach a detailed cover letter.
 For example, if the organization applied for recognition before and was denied, you should attach a detailed cover letter explaining the reasons for the denial and how the organization has addressed those issues in the new application.